All Episodes

 That's the job we've been sent to do, and you cannot wait for someone else to do it.

-Okay, now this bites interesting to me.
+Okay, now this bite's interesting to me.

-Now, what I've meant is uh here's Obama.
+Now, what I've meant is here's Obama.

-Let me give you great recent example.
+Let me give you a great recent example.

-And then goes out and makes speech about how we need to get our financial house in order.
+Obama, with porculus and TARP and all the spending, has added $4 trillion to the national debt and then goes out and makes a speech about how we need to get our financial house in order as though he's been just a spectator.

-The Democrats, it had the same thing with Katrina.
+The Democrats, the same thing with Katrina.

 The Democrats were in charge in New Orleans, in Louisiana, in Washington.